netsampler/goflow2/docs/templates.md

     |  +------------------+  |     |  +------------------+  |
     +------------------------+     +------------------------+

-Registries and template systems can be chained, with the caveat that template removals aren't propagated to wrapping systems.
+Registries and template systems can be chained, with the caveat that changes only flow inward (wrappers see inner changes) and removals are not propagated outward to wrapping systems.
 Expiration and loading should be handled at the top-level wrapper.

 ## Base storage